-- From the 26th September 2015 every heat pump sold within the European Union has to have a product label detailing the units energy efficiency. - Although the same efficiency scale is used the testing points are much more onerous for ground source. - Real life experience shows ground source is significantly more efficient than air source.
+- From the 26th September 2015 every heat pump sold within the European Union has to have a product label detailing the units energy efficiency. - Although the same efficiency scale is used the testing points are much more onerous for ground source. - Real life experience shows ground source is significantly more efficient than air source and receives a higher tariff from the RHI.